signl4/docs/integrations/topdesk/topdesk.md

 ## SIGNL4 Connector App

+[TOPdesk](https://www.topdesk.com/) is an IT help desk solution providing both a user and admin web portals.
+TOPdesk tickets can be forwarded via email, SMS and to external systems via web-hooks.
+This is where SIGNL4 comes in.
+Help desk tickets will be identified sooner and resolved quicker, reducing downtime and saving money.
+Persistent notifications and tier escalation within SIGNL4 ensures that critical alarms are not missed.
+Issues are taken beyond the dashboard and inbox and delivered via Push, SMS, and Voice.

 The TOPdesk connector app makes two-way integration with TOPdesk  a child’s play and responding to service desk tickets can be done conveniently via the SIGNL4 mobile app.

 **Feature overview**: